Amir-Shakiba/Image-generation/README.md

-# Smiple autoencoder done on Mnist dataset
+# Simple autoencoder done on Mnist dataset

 we create a simple autoencoder and try to generate new images.